-Our brains literally go haywire when we encounter a loss of this magnitude.
-The neurotransmitters that control the part of our brain that operates logic, misfire rapidly once stress sets in.
+Our brains go haywire when we meet a loss of this magnitude.
+The neurotransmitters that operate logic misfire rapidly once stress sets in.
 The release of large amounts of corticosteroids (the army that fights to get us to feel better) serves as mediators to balance the stress response to grief.
-In the meantime, we respond with emotion and a lot of impulses, until the balance sets in overtime with help and support of others or sometimes as the stress abates.
-We say things we ordinarily would never say when our hearts are well and our heads are clear.
+In the meantime, we respond with emotion and a lot of impulses, until the balance sets in overtime with the help and support of others or sometimes as the stress abates.
+We say things we ordinarily would never say when our hearts are well, and our heads are clear.

-We have seen, heard and read how people are behaving across the country, with some who hold a sense of entitlement, while others are running scared and don’t know what their future holds.
+We have seen, heard, and read how people behave across the country, some with a sense of entitlement, others scared and uncertain of what their future holds.

-Those who have a sense of entitlement, feel empowered to lash out without fear of reprisal.
-Those who fear the worst, experience a loss of control and to some extent, post-traumatic stress disorder, if they feel threatened in any way, because of their past experiences.
+Those with a sense of entitlement, feel empowered to lash out without fear of reprisal.
+Those who fear the worst, react because of past negative experiences.
 Everyone is at war.
-An invisible wall has already been built.
+An invisible wall exists.

 During grief, many things happen within us when we lose control.
-The loss of control causes some of us to lash out and ‘let go” as in “letting go” of all those pent-up emotions.
-We will resort to whatever weaponry is available and in this case, hate speech or as reported by media, physical violence against others.
+The loss of power causes some of us to lash out and ‘let go” as in “letting go” of all those pent-up emotions.
+We will resort to whatever weaponry is available to take back this loss of power and in this case, hate speech or as reported by media, physical violence against others.
 Our ability to reason is frozen, while our emotional warfare, such as fear, hate, and resentment, override our logic and our ability to stay grounded.
 Effective communication is essential if we are to remain civil during this discourse.
-In the world of good grief, when working with dying patients, families and friends are collectively anchored by one pivotal point.
-This one pivotal point is this magic.
-The magic is caring enough to stay close at hand to those dealing with loss and support one another.
-This means standing by to bear witness to all types of behavior and in the end, stay connected to that person.
-This isn’t always possible, hinging on many types of circumstances and this is when we see people disconnect and break away, while others seek support.
+In the world of good grief, when working with dying patients, families and friends are collectively anchored by one pivotal point, to stay rooted.
+This one crucial point is caring enough to stay close at hand to those dealing with loss.
+This means standing by to bear witness to all types of behavior as we remain connected to that person.
+This isn’t always possible, hinging on many kinds of circumstances, and this is when we see people disconnect and break away, while others seek support.
 There isn’t any right or wrong way to grieve, except when we cannot take back what we said, did or didn’t do.
 In the world of grief, we see some people, including the person who is dying, fall apart.
-We have heard the parties say some awful things to one another and about one another, we have witnessed people be a master of stealth, wrapped in a blanket of anger.
+We have heard the parties say some awful things to one another and about one another, we see people who are a master of stealth, wrapped in a blanket of anger, act untouched by the words and actions of others.
 I just hope at the end of all of this that some of us can stay friends.

-Grief can bring out the ugliness in people and sometimes we just have to recognize this.
-I am not excusing violence, hateful speech, attacks on another human being; putting up with condescending behavior, lies or displays of a lack of concern for our welfare.
-I am talking about what is occurring among ourselves; those of us in line with one another on the outcome of this election.
+Grief can bring out the ugliness in people, and sometimes we have to recognize this.
+I am not excusing violence, hateful speech, attacks on another human being, putting up with condescending behavior, lies, or displays of a lack of concern for our welfare.
+I am talking about what is occurring among ourselves, those of us in line with one another on the outcome of this election.
 As a post-WWII baby, who grew up in Europe, I too, as many of you, am very concerned for our welfare.
-I cringe though, when I hear the slut-shaming and see the posts of Melania Trump’s modeling photos by those from within my community, misappropriating the use of these to point out the differences between her, when she was young and in a successful career and the present times of those images taken of the First Ladies, to justify their outrage at the outcome of this election.
-Slut shaming sends a strong message to all female-bodied people, young and mature alike, that women who pose nude for a living are of little value and non-deserving of respect.
+I hear the slut-shaming and see the posts of Melania Trump’s modeling photos by those from within my community.
+They justify their outrage at the outcome of this election.
+Slut-shaming sends a strong message to all female-bodied people, young and mature alike, about women who pose nude for a living are of little value and non-deserving of respect.
 It is denigrating to girls and women and tears away at the very core of a women’s right to choose what she does with her body.
 Spewing this kind of hateful speech directed at Melania Trump by those from the LGBT community isn’t any better than those who attack us with statements that we practice necrophilia and bestiality.
-Many of us in the trans community or the LGB community have had to endure being called names just for being who we are.
-Those of us who have fought for human rights, continue to uphold the importance to right the wrongs of the ill-treatment of any human being encountering oppression and discrimination.
-I am taken back by some of the reactions of those from my community who stood up for human rights, their own rights, only to turn around to behave as badly as those who denied their rights.
+Many of us in the trans community or the LGBT community have been referred to perjoratively just for who we are.
+Those of us who have fought for human rights, continue to uphold the importance of human rights.
+I am taken back by some of the reactions of those from my community who stood up for human rights, their rights, only to turn around to behave as badly as those who denied their rights.

 Grief can bring out the ugliness in people.
-I hope that in the end, we can all agree that the last thing we need now, is to slut-shame women, displace our anger and direct it at those of us who reject any act of misogyny.
-We need to stay focused and grounded.
+I hope that in the end, we can stay focused and civil.

 “We are basically given one of two sex rearing assignments when we are born.
 Male or female.”

 Parents don’t stop to think about the fact that they choose their child’s gender based on their infant’s genitalia.
 Parents don’t realize that there is a difference between the gender of a child versus the sex of a child.
 They think of these as one and the same.
 Parents raise them as boys or girls as opposed to just raising children.
-Most of the time, parents are proud to know the sex rearing roles given to them, hence; boy vs girl, without knowing that this is what has taken place.
-They often are excited, have already known for months in advance, prepared the nursery and basically written a script for their child’s gender role.
-They feel fairly competent in knowing the differences between a boy and a girl and do not require any additional study or test taking, that is until their child turns out to be a trans child.
-The child whose brain is truly different.
+Most of the time, parents are proud to know the sex-rearing roles given to them, hence, boy vs. girl, without knowing that this has taken place.
+They often are excited, have already known for months in advance, prepared the nursery, and primarily written a script for their child’s gender role.
+They feel relatively competent in understanding the differences between a boy and a girl and do not require any additional study or test-taking, that is until their child turns out to be trans.
+The child whose brain is genuinely different.
 Not warped.
 Not sick.
 Not weird.
 Just different from the cisgender child.
 Parents now look for textbooks, help, and support.
 Parents who have raised trans kids can attest to this.
-At the end of the day, the child is a child and really not much different except in their identity and expression.
+The child is a child and not much different except in their identity and expression.

-The parents of trans kids who choose the happy child over the sad child, win.
-There is nothing more heart wrenching than not feeling as if your child doesn’t belong within this shell and having to perform simply for those who cannot accept your child for who they are.
+The parents of trans kids who choose the happy child over the sad child win.
+There is nothing more heart wrenching than not feeling as if your child doesn’t belong within this shell and having to perform just for those who cannot accept your child for who they are.
 What is worse, is not knowing if your child will ever be happy or safe.
-Parents who accept their trans kids seek out other parents of trans kids and the discussions are paramount to their family structure and practices.
+Parents who accept their trans kids seek out other parents of trans kids, and the discussions are paramount to their family structure and practices.

-The families of cisgender children certainly have their struggles, but never have to think about bathroom issues or dress code (with the exception of those with a disability) quite in the way families of transgender children do.
+The families of cisgender children certainly have their struggles, but never have to think about bathroom issues or dress code (except for those with a disability) entirely in the way families of transgender children do.

 I am trans and queer.
 I have beautiful children and grandchildren and a partner who “gets me.”
 But who are we really?
 We are not acting.
-We are these very kids who grew up having to conform to societal’s social constructs of having to be one of the two binary ideologies and when we no longer could?
+We are these very kids who grew up having to conform to societal social constructs of having to be one of the two binary ideologies and when we no longer could?
 Well …, everyone has their own story.
-Their own experiences.
+Their personal experiences.
 Some not so good.
 But, when parents support their trans kids, it is the most beautiful expression of love a parent could ever impart to their child.
 They are not our possessions.
 They are gifts.
 There is nothing more fulfilling than to have a child who expresses themselves in the image of love.
 Why is it we want to shame them?
 It is so terribly painful.
 It is wrong to make someone feel less just because they are different.
-We get too hung up on what others think when we should really focus more on how our children feel about themselves.
+We get too hung up on what others think when we should really focus more on the well-being of our children.

 What about our brains?

 We have this magnificent organ we seem to know so little about.
-Most of us don’t give it much thought and we just assume that this organ is somehow pre-programmed based on our genitalia.
-We forget that this organ is a muscle, and among many other very interesting features, it operates as a message center delivering mail via its neurons.
+Most of us don’t give it much thought, and we just assume that this organ is somehow pre-programmed based on our genitalia.
+We forget that this organ is a muscle, and among many other exciting features, it operates as a message center delivering mail via its neurons.
 Now for starters, I took this information directly from article.mercola.com.